SNodeC/snode.c/README.md

 Such a configuration object provides many methods to specify the individual configuration items.

-Thus, to configure the port number for the `echoServer` instance the method `setPort(uint16_t port)` of the configuration object is used
+Thus, to configure the port number for the `echoServer` instance the method `setPort(uint16_t port)` of the configuration object can be used

 ```cpp
 EchoServer echoServer;
 echoServer.getConfig().setPort(8001);
 ```

-This is what the `listen()` method which expects a port number as argument used in the `EchoServer` application does automatically.
+This is what the `listen()` method which expects a port number as argument does automatically.

 Thus, if the port number is configured by using `setPort()` the `listen()` method which only takes a `std::function` as argument can be use and the `EchoServer` could also be started by